lvdpoel/MSc_thesis/README.md

 ## Scripts

-The folders are structured in the same way as the thesis and contain all necessary scripts to carry out the research.
+The folders contain all necessary scripts to carry out the research.
 In every folder, there is a README.md file where I explain what is done in which script.
 Below, I present an overview of tasks per folder.

 **Overview**